-He felt no pain until sunrise the next day, when, on trying to rise, a great black thing flew out of his mouth thing flew out of his mouth.
-He lived that night, and the next day, but at sunset his soul fled black from his black from his mouth.
+He felt no pain until sunrise the next day, when, on trying to rise, a great black thing flew out of his mouth.

+He lived that night, and the next day, but at sunset his soul fled black from his mouth.

-He lived through the night and the following day, but at sunset his soul fled passed out from his mouth.
+He lived through the night and the following day, but at sunset his soul fled black from his mouth.

-He lived during the night and the next day, but died at sunset, and his soul
+He lived during the night and the next day, but died at sunset, and his soul passed out from his mouth.

 Before the boat got clear of the conflict the Indian died, and his spirit fled.
 Before he could be carried back to the boat, his spirit had left this world.

-His spirit left the world. ("Nonsense", said one of the others, "you will not die.")
+His spirit left the world.

+("Nonsense", said one of the others, "you will not die.")
 But he did.